spacelift-io/prometheus-exporter/README.md

 to authenticate, and also needs to know your Spacelift account API endpoint.
 Your API endpoint is in the format `https://<account>.app.spacelift.io`, for example `https://my-account.app.spacelift.io`.

+**NOTE:** the API key you use must be an Admin key because some of the API fields used for the metrics require administrative access.

 ### Running via the Binary

 Download the exporter binary from our